StaticReturn/staticreturn.github.io/rules/professions/druid.md

 ---

 # Druid
-You are a child of the wildernes first, the beasts your true family.
+You are a child of the wildernes first, the wild and the beasts your true family.

 ### Skills
 *  **Wilderness Survival**